Genmato/MageStackTable/README.md

 # MageStackTable
-Working example of how to merge module table.xml files
+Working example of how to merge module table.xml files in Magento 2